-3 Steps to Build Solid Business Connections, Leading to Better Sales
+3 Steps to Build Solid Business Connections that Lead to Better Sales

-Jennifer Bilger is a Certified Behavioral Consultant, Coach, Speaker & Owner of The Growth Coach Denver Metro.
-She has a unique focus on the behavioral side of the business that not only enables leaders and business owners discover their ‘why’ but also help them utilize their strengths to enhance their communication and interactions, adapt and adjust to overcome obstacles, and choose the best path to lead them to success!
-With a collaborative approach, Jennifer helps professionals learn the best methods to resolve issues, meet goals, grow revenue, connect with others, and build solid relationships.
-Contact her today to schedule a free consultation at www.coachjenbilger.com or www.facebook.com/thegrowthcoachdenvermetro.
+Coach Jen Bilger is a Speaker, Certified Behavioral Consultant and Coach, with a unique focus on the behavioral side of the business that not only enables leaders and business owners to discover their ‘why’ but also helps them utilize their strengths to enhance their communication and interactions, adapt and adjust to overcome obstacles, and choose the best path to lead them to success!
+With a collaborative approach, coach Jen helps professionals learn the best methods to resolve issues, meet goals, grow revenue, connect with others, and build solid relationships.
+Contact her today to schedule a free consultation at www.coachjenbilger.com or www.facebook.com/coachjenbilger.

 Imagine you are sitting at the negotiation table, and each person speaks a language you do not speak.
 Some people speak a language similar to the language you speak, and it is easier to work with them and negotiate.
 You may be worried something may get lost in translation, but the concern is low.
 Then there are others at the table speaking in a language so foreign to your ears you not only cannot understand a word of what they are saying, but there is no hope to negotiate with them at all.
 This happens more often in the business world that we would like to imagine or admit.
 We are surrounded by others speaking a different language, and we do not understand their wants, needs, and desires.
 Often, we lack the true understanding of our own wants, needs and desires, as well.